stsievert/dask-ml/docs/source/modules/api.rst

    model_selection.ShuffleSplit
    model_selection.KFold

-Dask-ML provides drop-in replacements for grid and randomized search.
+Dask-ML provides drop-in replacements for grid and randomized search, as well as an adaptive algorithm:

 .. autosummary::
    :toctree: generated/